Granada Attractions

 Back in the days, Generalife had three entrances – one from the Alhambra, which the Sultan and his entourage used, the second from near the Entrance Pavilion, and the third through Postigo de the Rams.

-Access is today through the so-called New Gardens, which also gets referred to as Patio de Acceso.
+Today, you enter through the charming New Gardens, also known as the Patio de Acceso.

 Patio of the Irrigation ditch

-This exhibit at Generalife also gets referred to as the Court of the Water Channel (or Patio de la Acequia).
+This exhibit at Generalife is also referred to as the Court of the Water Channel (or Patio de la Acequia).

 It is 48.70 meters (160 feet) long and 12.80 meters (42 feet) wide and is the most exciting part of Generalife Gardens.